f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab7.rst

 .. image:: ../images/image221.png

 #.
-If presented with a Security Warning, please click **YES** button:
+If presented with a Security Warning, please click accept by clicking the **YES** button:

    .. image:: ../images/image222.png

 #.
-You should now be logged into your RDP Jumphost; open Chrome browser from the Taskbar, and connect to BIG-IP Virtual Server http://10.1.10.55:
+You should now be logged into your RDP Jumphost.

+#.
+Open Chrome browser from the Taskbar, and connect to BIG-IP Virtual Server http://10.1.10.55:

    .. image:: ../images/image223.png